-This Compensation Discussion and Analysis ("CD&A") provides an overview of the Company's executive compensation program together with a description of the material factors underlying the decisions which resulted in the compensation provided to the Company's Chief Executive Officer ("CEO"), President and Chief Operating Officer ("COO") and Chief Financial Officer ("CFO") (collectively, the named executive officers ("NEOs")) for 2015 (as presented in the tables which follow this CD&A).
-The company did not have any other executive officers during the year ended December 31, 2015.
+This Compensation Discussion and Analysis ("CD&A") provides an overview of the Company's executive compensation program together with a description of the material factors underlying the decisions which resulted in the compensation provided to the Company's Executive Chairman of the Board ("Executive Chairman"), Chief Executive Officer ("CEO"), Chief Financial Officer and Secretary ("CFO") and Chief Operating Officer and President ("COO") (collectively, the named executive officers ("NEOs")) for 2023 (as presented in the tables which follow this CD&A).
+The Company did not have any other executive officers during the year ended December 31, 2023.